iamjenetzler/SynapseControl/README.md

 This requires a Filer Activity that filters based on the values passed from the DBList1 Activity.
 ![](images/filter-activity.png)

 In this example, we are simply extracting the records from the array that are not named â€œmasterâ€.
-Other conditions could be applied as required, such as filtering on the sku/name of â€œDataWarehouseâ€ to ensure only valid Synapse SQL pools are identified.
+Other conditions could be applied as required, such as filtering on the sku/name of DataWarehouse to ensure only valid Synapse SQL pools are identified.

 Here the command under Item is:
 <pre><code>@activity('DBList1').output.value